junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H. CON.
 RES.
 104
-congress: 115th CONGRESS
+congress: One Hundred Fifteenth Congress of the United States of America
-session: 2d Session
+session: At the Second Session
-chamber: In the Senate of the United States,
+chamber:
 ---

 # H. CON.
 RES.
 104

-That the resolution from the House of Representatives (H. Con.
-Res.
-104) entitled “Concurrent resolution providing for a correction in the enrollment of H.R.
-1892”, do pass with the following
+> Providing for a correction in the enrollment of H.R.
+1892.

-*Strike all after the resolving clause and insert the following:*
+That in the enrollment of the bill H.R.
+1892, the Clerk of the House of Representatives shall make the following corrections:

 - **(1)** Strike the first section 1 and section 2 immediately following the enacting clause and insert the following:
   > ## § 1.
 Short Title